6 Best Places to Live In Charleston

 The island has two sections: the northern Daniel Island Park side and the southern Daniel Island Association side.
 Interstate 526 divides these sections.
 The community was first developed in 1996 and is still ongoing.
 The development is designed to accommodate 15,000 more residents upon completion.

 Residents of Daniel Island are enjoying all the conveniences of modern living in a spectacular waterfront setting.
-The community offers a pedestrian-friendly downtown, historic neighborhoods and hundreds of acres of parks & green space.
-Definitely one of the good places to live in Charleston, SC.
-We’d be more than happy to assist you look at a variety of residential properties in Daniel Island.
+The community offers a pedestrian-friendly downtown, historic neighborhoods, and hundreds of acres of parks & green space.
+Definitely one of the best places to live in Charleston, SC.
+We’d be more than happy to assist you to look at a variety of residential properties in Daniel Island.
 Contact us NOW and let’s get rolling with your Daniel Island home search.

 Recreation and Amenities